a-ndujiuba/Blackjack/README.md

 The "New Game" button will start a new game and reassign the cards to both the player and the dealer.
 The "Shuffle" button will randomly shuffle the cards which have not yet been dealt in the deck.

+This project allowed me to become fully proficient in using tkinter to build interactive windows, as well as reinforcing my knowledge of efficient and appropriate function creation in programming to streamline to running and developing of code.